 - If your Lansweeper database is hosted in SQL Server and you never configured your own custom database password before, do so now by following the instructions in this knowledge base article.

-- Stop the Lansweeper Server service in Windows Services on the problem scanning server.
+- Stop the Lansweeper Server service in Windows Services on the problem scanning server or the server that is marked as "scanserver unavailable".

 - Run the following tool found on the problem scanning server:Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe